moqui/PopCommerce/README.md

 ### Build and Run Locally

-To get and locally run the latest POP Commerce you'll need JDK 8 or later, and either a git client or you can use the binary download link on GitHub.
+To get and locally run the latest POP Commerce you'll need JDK 8 or later (OpenJDK or Oracle), and either a git client or you can use the binary download link on GitHub.

 Java can be downloaded here (make sure to use the Download button under the **JDK** column, NOT the under the JRE column):